 ABA 623 Applied Behavior Analysis

 3 credits.
-This course builds upon the basic principles introduced in CRJ 622 and places emphasis on the applied practitioner working in any organization.
+This course builds upon the basic principles introduced in ABA 622 and places emphasis on the applied practitioner working in any organization.
 Students will demonstrate knowledge of applied concepts through data collection practice, summarizing relevant behavioral literature, and through a functional assessment practice before developing a behavior intervention plan.
-[CRJ 623 is an equivalent course to ABA 623.]

 ABA 624 Behavior Analysis and Consultation

 3 credits.
 Behavioral consultation has become a major approach to service delivery of psycho-educational services to children and adolescents.
 This course focuses on behavioral consultation across residential, school, and community settings.
 The topics covered are best practices in behavioral consultation, the verbal behavior of the consultant and the consultee, building a consulting relationship, problem identification interviewing, direct observation methodology, problem analysis interviewing, skills and functional behavioral assessment methodology, functional analysis, standardized behavioral assessment, positive behavioral support and developing a competing behaviors model, treatment plan design and implementation, and treatment evaluation using single subject designs and graphical analysis of the data.
 [CRJ 624 is an equivalent course to ABA 624.]